-What’s happening everybody?
-Sean Daniel here with Guitar Control.
-Today, this is an absolute lady killer of a song.
-Breakeven by The Script.
-It’s also super, super easy, and it kind of sounds a little more impressive than it actually is.
-It’s only four chords, and a lot of it you’re anchored in one spot.
-So make sure you click the link below, because I’m going to have the chords for all of this.
+Hey, how’s it going this is Sean Daniel with Guitar Control.
+I’m going to show you an absolute lady killer song called “Breakeven” by The Script.
+It’s super easy, and it sounds a little more impressive than it actually is.
+It’s only 4 chords, and a lot of it you’re anchored in one spot.

-It’s really the same four chords, and really kind of like the same chord progression, but it’s actually flipped, which is kind of a cool thing that might open up some songwriting ideas for you, and just a very easy way to start maybe memorizing other chord progressions.
-Basically the song sounds like this.
+It’s really the same four chords, and it’s like the same chord progression, but it’s actually flipped, which is kind of a cool thing that might open up some songwriting ideas for you, and just a very easy way to start on memorizing other chord progressions.
+Basically the song sounds like this, Until it changes.

 So, first thing you may notice, capo is on the third fret.
 So all these chords that we’re going to talk about are going to be relative to the capo.
-So the first one, really easy, is E minor.
+So the first one, is E minor.
 But, we’re going to make it an E minor seven, and specifically, I want to do it like this.
-Okay, so this may not be like an E minor that you’ve played before, but it gets the job done.
+This may not be like an E minor that you’ve played before, but it gets the job done.

-And the great thing about this entire thing, if you maybe already even noticed from watching the playthrough, is I kept my fingers kind of positioned in the same way.
+And the great thing about this entire thing, if you already noticed it from watching the play through, is I kept my fingers kind of positioned in the same way.
 There’s a couple different ways you can do this.
-But first thing we’re going to do for all these chord voicings is take your ring finger and lock it down on the third fret relative to the capo on the B string.
-Okay, so right here.
+But first thing we’re going to do for all these chord voicing, is to take your ring finger and lock it down on the third fret relative to the capo on the B string.

 Now, all these chords are going to be built with your ring finger right there.
 You don’t have to move.
-You can just not even worry about it, right?
-There it is.
 So, the E minor, E minor seven technically, is going to look like this.
 Pointer finger’s on the second fret of the A string, middle finger’s on the second fret of the D string.

-One of the weaknesses of the D major chord, like this, is you only get the bottom four strings or the highest four strings and they actually has a volume discrepancy with maybe some of the bigger open chords like G or D. Okay.
-So to get like a beefier D major, I grabbed this guy’s technique called inversion, where the root note is not the lowest note.
+One of the weaknesses of the D major chord, like this, is you only get the bottom four strings or the highest four strings and they actually has a volume discrepancy with maybe some of the bigger open chords like G or D. To get a beefier D major, grabbed this technique called inversion, where the root note is not the lowest note.
 So this is an F sharp note.

-Okay, so E to D. We’re going to talk about the strumming in just a second.
+So E to D. We’re going to talk about the strumming in just a second.
 And now we’re going to go to G right here, middle finger, third fret on the low E string.
 Second fret on the A string, pointer finger.
 Then again your ring finger stays the same.
 And then for C, we’re just going to move your middle finger and pointer finger one string higher, okay.
 So technically this is a Cadd9 because this note relative to the capo we’ve been holding down is a D note and a C major chord with a nine in it, it was regular C major.
 And then with the D in it, it’s technically called a Cadd9.
-Okay, so all together we have A minor seven to D then G to C. So now when we put the strumming pattern on it …
+All together we have A minor seven to D then G to C. So now when we put the strumming pattern on it.

 Okay, it sounds really musical.
 It sounds like a great song.
 Which it is.
 Give it up for The Script.
 You’ve got to love it.
-So it’s really a little bit different than just like a one, two, three, four, one, two, three, four, one, two, three, four, one, two, three, four.
+So it’s really a little bit different than just like a 1, 2, 3, 4, 5, 6, 3, 4, 1, 2, 3, 4, 1, 2, 3, and 4.
 Like an eight count for a song.
 You can play it like that.
 That’s totally fine.
 Sometimes it’s easier to break things down into just straight down strokes if you’re just starting out.

 But I think a really cool thing you can do is actually break that eight count into a three count and a five count.
 So what that means is the first chord gets three beats and the next chord gets five and that kind of gives a little more lively strumming.
-So like one, two, three, one, two, three, four, five, one, two, three, one, two, three, four, five.
+So like 1, 2, 3, 1, 2, 3, 4, 5, 1, 2, 3, 1, 2, 3, 4, and 5.

 The reason I started saying the word and in some of those counts is the direction of the pick.
 All the numbers are going to be down strokes and the word and is going to be an up stroke.